AndoryuRenoa/MochiJumpLevelEditor/README.md

 Currently working on how to convert this into a POJO

-Future To Do:
+Note to Future Me:

-Turn this into a multipage website with user login.
-For that kind of functionality it would be a good idea to use Thymeleaf.
+If this turns into something outside of a single page app use Thymeleaf.